FedotovDev8801/Retro-Future/CODE_OF_CONDUCT.md

 2. Fair Play

 Do not exploit or cheat in the game.
 This includes using unauthorized modifications, hacks, bots, or any software that gives you an unfair advantage.
 Any actions that negatively impact the experience of others, such as griefing, cheating, or sabotaging, are prohibited.
+Exception: Cheats in singleplayer.

 3. Content Guidelines